bakerstu/openmrn/arduino/readme.md

 work.
     sh libify.sh {path to OpenMRN-lite creation directory} {path to OpenMRN}

-Note, on MacOS the script may require some edits for "realpath" and the "cp" command.
-Additionally the "link" feature should not be used on the MacOS at this time.
-An updated libify.sh script will be available soon that is more portable.

 #### Arduino IDE library generation
 On Windows the Arduino IDE stores the libraries under "Documents\Arduino\libraries", this can be accessed via the Git bash